mixpanel/docs/pages/docs/features/advanced.md

 - **What happens if I change data-type, can I still use custom buckets?**

-    Yes you can as long as the data-type you’ve changed the property to is supported.
+    Yes you can as long as the data-type you've changed the property to is supported.

 - **Understanding the details:**
     - **In Numeric: Can I change the operators on the upper and lower bound?**